grahamc/grahamc.github.com/_posts/2010-09-10-making-objects-linkable-in-symfony.markdown

 layout: post
 title: Making Objects Linkable in symfony
 disqus_id: b2b7a6a0ac85a92f187213879176a1c7
+excerpt: "In a simple CRUD symfony application, repeatedly writing `link_to` is exhausting.
+This way is simpler."
 ---

+**Note:** This code isn't really workable on a complex application.
+Don't use it unless your system is basic CRUD.

 While working on a new project, I was exhausted by all the `link_to` writing I had been doing.
 It was repetitive, and even though I was using proper object-based routes - it was still ugly.
 All of them were formatted the exact